- Project S.O.A.R.

 HOLLYWOOD ARTS COUNCIL TO CELEBRATE 30TH ANNUAL CHARLIE AWARDS AT HOLLYWOOD PALLADIUM

-“This is a very special year for the Charlie Awards as we celebrate not only the achievements of groundbreaking thinkers, artists and innovators like this year’s honorees,” said Shauna McClure, Executive Director of Hollywood Arts Council, “but also the 30th anniversary of the Charlie Awards.”
+“This is a very special year for the Charlie Awards as we celebrate not only the achievements of groundbreaking thinkers, artists and innovators like this year’s honorees,” said Shauna McClure, former Executive Director of Hollywood Arts Council, “but also the 30th anniversary of the Charlie Awards.”

 In addition to active arts advocacy and community art projects, the Hollywood Arts Council has invested in arts education for Hollywood’s most vulnerable population – at-risk and under-served children.
 Founded in 1978, Hollywood Arts Council offers a variety of community based programs including Project SOAR (Students Overcoming All Risks), free professionally led performing and visual arts workshops at area schools and the annual Children’s Festival of the Arts, a free, interactive, all-ages celebration of art from around the world.